Glass production: Float glass process

-Environmental impacts
+Top flat glass producers

+The top world flat glass producers are Asahi Glass, Nippon Sheet Glass, Guardian Industries and Saint-Gobain.

-Local impacts
+Local environmental impacts

 As with all highly concentrated industries, glassworks suffer from moderately high local environmental impacts.
 Compounding this is that because they are mature market businesses, they often have been located on the same site for a long time and this has resulted in residential encroachment.
 The main impacts on residential housing and cities are noise, fresh water use, water pollution, NOx and SOx air pollution, and dust.

 Noise is created by the forming machines.
 Operated by compressed air, they can produce noise levels of up to 106dBA.
 How this noise is carried into the local neighborhood depends heavily on the layout of the factory.
 Another factor in noise production is truck movements.
 A typical factory will process 600 T of material a day.
 This means that some 600 T of raw material has to come onto the site and the same off the site again as finished product.

 Water is used to cool the furnace, compressor and unused molten glass.
 Water use in factories varies widely; it can be as little as one tonne water used per melted tonne of glass.
 Of the one tonne, roughly half is evaporated to provide cooling, the rest forms a wastewater stream.

 Most factories use water containing an emulsified oil to cool and lubricate the gob cutting shear blades.
 This oil-laden water mixes with the water outflow stream, thus polluting it.
 Factories usually have some kind of water processing equipment that removes this emulsified oil to various degrees of effectiveness.

 Nitrogen oxides are a natural product of the burning of gas in air and are produced in large quantities by gas-fired furnaces.
 Some factories in cities with particular air pollution problems will mitigate this by using liquid oxygen, however the logic of this given the cost in carbon of (1) not using regenerators and (2) having to liquefy and transport oxygen is highly questionable.
 Sulfur oxides are produced as a result of the glass melting process.
 Manipulating the batch formula can effect some limited mitigation of this; alternatively exhaust plume scrubbing can be used.

 The raw materials for glass-making are all dusty material and are delivered either as a powder or as a fine-grained material.
 Systems for controlling dusty materials tend to be difficult to maintain, and given the large amounts of material moved each day, only a small amount has to escape for there to be a dust problem.
 Cullet (broken or waste glass) is also moved about in a glass factory and tends to produce fine glass particles when shovelled or broken.